Equal Employment Opportunity

 Harassment and discrimination include verbal, non-verbal and electronic communications and can include, but are not limited to:

-- Unwelcome conduct that is based upon a characteristic protected by law, including gender, color, race, ancestry, religion, national origin, age, physical or mental disability, veteran or marital status, sexual orientation or any other protected group status;
+- Unwelcome conduct that is based upon a characteristic protected by law, including race, religion, color, sex, age, national origin, sexual orientation, gender identity, disability, veteran or disabled veteran status, or any other protected group status;

 - Conduct that degrades or shows hostility or aversion toward another employee because of his/her protected status or that of relatives, friends or associates;